mrv1k/bracketless/media/postmortem.md

 1. It's not coding that you'll be doing the most.

-1. Early in development.
-I was looking for solutions on **stackoverflow** (_totally not to copypaste_) and they worked.
+1. **Early development**.
+I was **looking for ready solutions** on stackoverflow (_totally not to copypaste_).
+It was **easy to find and they worked**.

-1. Middle.
-As my challenges became more specific, stackoverflow's usefulness decreased.
-Chances of finding something helpful plummeted.
+1. **Middle development**.
+I was **not looking for ready solutions** anymore, the challenges were too specific. **Stackoverflow's usefulness foreseeable decreased**.
+The unexpected was that chances of finding something useful plummeted.
+(Welcome to  2017, I'm complaining about SO like it's a wiki and not Q&A forum)

-1. Middle/Late.
-As stackoverflow's usefulness decreased, Chrome Extensions API documentation's increased.
-As you get to know the tools, it's you don't need that middle between you and the solution.
+1. Middle/Late development.
+As stackoverflow's usefulness decreased, Chrome Extensions API documentation's helpfulness increased.
+As you get to know the tools, middle step between you and a solution becomes unnecessary.
 You know where to go, just do it.

-p.s.: I have to give credits to stackoverflow user Xan.
-His answers are always on point.
-He clarified a lot of API misunderstanding.
+p.s.: I want to express gratitude to a stackoverflow user - [Xan](https://stackoverflow.com/users/934239/xan).
+He clarified a lot of my API misunderstanding.

 Fun fact: MDN extensions docs are better than google's.